Yvand/terraform-azurerm-sharepoint/README.md

 During the provisionning, virtual machines require an outbound access to internet to be able to download and apply their configuration.
 The outbound access method depends on variable `outbound_access_method`:
-- `PublicIPAddress`: Virtual machines use a [Public IP](https://learn.microsoft.com/azure/virtual-network/ip-services/virtual-network-public-ip-address), associated to their network card.
+- `PublicIPAddress`: Virtual machines use a [Public IP](https://learn.microsoft.com/azure/virtual-network/ip-services/virtual-network-public-ip-address), associated with their network card.
 - `AzureFirewallProxy`: Virtual machines use [Azure Firewall](https://azure.microsoft.com/products/azure-firewall/) as an [HTTP proxy](https://learn.microsoft.com/azure/firewall/explicit-proxy).

 ## Remote access